areyes-macquarie/test-release/README.md

-# Macquarie Technology Group - Teams App
+# Macquarie Technology Group - Customer Insights

 This is a web application that primarily extends MTGs tools and services to Microsoft Teams App.